NathanDavisBarrett/learning-vue-cli/tutorials/lesson3.md

 </template>
 ```

+This contains a form to create tickets.
+The form contains `@submit.prevent` to
+prevent the browser from submitting the form, and this also tells Vue to use an `addTicket`
+event handler to handle form submission.
+The form includes an input for the name
+of the person submitting the ticket, bound to `name`, and a problem description,
+bound to `problem`.

-This contains the form we have used previously.
-We have made one small change, which is to add a `v-if` directive to the form and use `v-else` to show a thank you message.
+We also include a `v-if` directive in the form and a `v-else` on a div.
+This uses the `creating` boolean variable to show the form if we are creating a ticket
+or hide it and show a thank you message after the new ticket is created.

 In the `script` section of this same file, add:

 ```
 <script>
-import axios from 'axios';
 export default {
   name: 'create',
   data() {
     return {
       creating: true,
-      addedName: '',
+      name: '',
-      addedProblem: '',
+      problem: '',
     }
   },
   methods: {
     toggleForm() {
       this.creating = !this.creating;
     },
-    async addTicket() {
+    addTicket() {
-      try {
-        await axios.post("/api/tickets", {
-          name: this.addedName,
-          problem: this.addedProblem
-        });
+      this.$root.$data.addTicket(this.name, this.problem);
-        this.addedName = "";
+      this.name = "";
-        this.addedProblem = "";
+      this.problem = "";
       this.creating = false;
-      } catch (error) {
-        console.log(error);
-      }
     },
   }
 }
 </script>
 ```

-This code submits the form using the API for the server and toggles the `creating` variable to show either the form or the thank you message.
+This code submits the form using a method defined on our global data source and toggles the `creating` variable to show either the form or the thank you message.

 Finally, add some CSS that is specific to this view: